silvest/HEPfit/Doxygen/INSTALL.md

     Optionally, BAT (Bayesian Analysis Toolkit) can be obtained from https://www.mppmu.mpg.de/bat/ for a Monte Carlo run.
-With the compilation option `-DBAT_INSTALL=ON` explained below, the SusyFit installation package will download and install BAT.
-Notice that at present SusyFit is not compatible with BAT compiled with the `--enable-parallelization` option.
+With the compilation option `-DBAT_INSTALL=ON` explained below, the HEPfit installation package will download and install BAT.
+Notice that at present HEPfit is not compatible with BAT compiled with the `--enable-parallelization` option.

   * MPI:

-    Optionally, SusyFit can be compiled with MPI for usage in parallel clusters and processpors supporting multi-threading.
-In this case, the SusyFit installer will patch and compile BAT with MPI support.
+    Optionally, HEPfit can be compiled with MPI for usage in parallel clusters and processpors supporting multi-threading.
+In this case, the HEPfit installer will patch and compile BAT with MPI support.

 Installation Procedure
 ----------------------
-Unpack the tarball containing the SusyFit source.
-A directory called SusyFit-x.x will be created containing the source code.
+Unpack the tarball containing the HEPfit source.
+A directory called HEPfit-x.x will be created containing the source code.
 To generate Makefiles, enter the source directory and run CMake:

 ~~~~~~~~~~~~~~~~~~~~~~
-  $ cd SusyFit-x.x
+  $ cd HEPfit-x.x
   $ cmake . <options>
 ~~~~~~~~~~~~~~~~~~~~~~

-Alternatively, a directory separate from the source directory can be made for building SusyFit (recommended, as it allows for easy deletion of the build):
+Alternatively, a directory separate from the source directory can be made for building HEPfit (recommended, as it allows for easy deletion of the build):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-  $ mkdir SusyFit-x.x/build
+  $ mkdir HEPfit-x.x/build
-  $ cd SusyFit-x.x/build
+  $ cd HEPfit-x.x/build
   $ cmake .. <options>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~